6vv9/6vv9.github.io/_posts/2025-07-30-google-cybersecurity-v2-my-journey-and-learnings.md

 Essentially, Frameworks are guidelines that are used to secure an organizations physical and digial assets to mitigate threats and risks.
 They consist of different steps, controls, mitigations and provide a base for organizations to build their security posture on.

-For instance, one of the frameworks touched upon in the course is the NIST RMF, the core steps of which are as follows:
+For instance, one of the frameworks touched upon in the course is the **NIST RMF**, the core steps of which are as follows:

-- **Prepare**: Necessary activities to be done before a threat occurs.
+* **Prepare**: Necessary activities to be done before a threat occurs.
-- **Categorize**: Develop risk management processes for different types of threats.
+* **Categorize**: Develop risk management processes for different types of threats.
-- **Select**: choose, customize and document safeguards (controls) that need to be implemented.
+* **Select**: choose, customize and document safeguards (controls) that need to be implemented.
-- **Implement**: Implementing the plans for risk mitigation/making better changes where needed.
+* **Implement**: Implementing the plans for risk mitigation/making better changes where needed.
-- **Assess**: Determine if established controls are working properly and efficiently and meeting organizational needs.
+* **Assess**: Determine if established controls are working properly and efficiently and meeting organizational needs.
-- **Authorize**: Increases accountability by assigning 1 person to authorize security implementations in an organization, can include POA&Ms.
+* **Authorize**: Increases accountability by assigning 1 person to authorize security implementations in an organization, can include POA&Ms.
   <small>POA&M: Plans of Action & Milestones that are created when a security audit reveals risks within an organization's security </small>
-- **Monitor**: Be aware of how systems are operating, RMM & SIEM used here, SOC Analysts work here, maintaining a low level of risk by how current systems are working.
+* **Monitor**: Be aware of how systems are operating, RMM & SIEM used here, SOC Analysts work here, maintaining a low level of risk by how current systems are working.

+S﻿imiliarly, the NIST CSF was also brought up, the steps for which are:

+* **Govern:** Establishing cybersecurity policies, risk management strategies, compliance requirements, and organizational roles to ensure effective security leadership and accountability.
+* **Identify:** Developing an understanding of organizational assets, risks, and vulnerabilities to manage cybersecurity risks effectively.
+* **Protect:** Implementing safeguards such as access control, data security, awareness training, and maintenance to limit or contain cybersecurity events.
+* **Detect:** Establishing continuous monitoring and detection processes to identify cybersecurity incidents promptly.
+* **Respond:** Planning and executing actions to contain, mitigate, and communicate about cybersecurity incidents during and after detection.
+* **Recover:** Developing and implementing plans for timely restoration of services and processes after a cybersecurity event to maintain resilience.

+\#﻿### Security Audits and Controls

+A﻿ security audit is a review of an organizations security policies, procedure and systems in place against a set of expectations.
+They begin with a set of scopes and goals.

+I﻿f the audit reveals holes in the organizations security standing that prevent it from reaching the goals of the audit, additional controls may be implemented.
+Controls are safeguards that are put in place to reduce specific risks.

+C﻿ontrols are divided into mainly 3 categories:

+* **Administrative/Managerial controls** - Human component, mainly policies that may be enforced through technical and physical measures.
+* **Technical controls** - Firewalls, IDS, IPS, Anti-Viruses, SIEM.
+* **Physical/Operational Controls** - Security Cameras, Fingerprint readers, biometric verification, fences and security personnel.

+Control types include, but are not limited to:

+1. Preventative
+2. Corrective
+3. Detective
+4. Deterrent